Litfield Community Offerings

 All worlds come to an end.
 The worlds of childhood, the brand-new love affair, the world of once-was.
 Who we used to be.
 Where we used to live.
 The dream that never came to be.
 Poems are one of the ways we capture what is (or was/ or could be), press it to the page for safe-keeping.

-The Path of Poetry is a 12-session journey into writing as a practice of self-discovery.
+This is a 12-session journey into writing as a practice of self-discovery.
 Taught by Danusha Laméris, the course blends her personal philosophy of poetry — as something we live, not just write — with grounded lessons in craft.
 There are sessions on deep reading, editing, and how to talk yourself into writing on the days it feels hard.
 Whether you’re just starting out or finding your way back, this is an invitation to walk the poet’s path with curiosity, courage, and a sense of wonder.

 Testimonials from some of Danusha's past participants